ZurichNLP/multilingual-instruction-tuning/README.md

 # Inference

-To run inference for the different tasks, use the appropriate `run_inference*.sh` script, specifying the GPU device ID, model directories and evaluation datasets.
+To run inference for the different tasks, you can use the appropriate `run_inference*.sh` script ([here](./scripts)), specifying the GPU device ID, model directories and evaluation datasets.

 ### Chat